rbbri/CV/README.md

 #### Agile Practitioner

   While working as a Mathematics teacher, I experimented with using the eduScrum framework with an A-Level class and used a Kanban board to manage the GCSE course team.
-This resulted in improved outcomes for students, led to other teachers in the department adopting Scrum rituals.
+This resulted in improved outcomes for students and led to other teachers in the department adopting Scrum rituals.

+  Working in Scrum teams whilst at Makers, I have helped my teams discover and follow Scrum rituals and improved collaborative processes by using tools such as Waffle with GitHub integration.

 #### Coaching & Mentoring

-  Since finishing the course at Makers I have supported other cohorts in a role as an assistant coach.
-As a teacher I encouraged students to develop a growth mindset and helped prepare them for self led learning upon leaving college.
+  Since finishing the course at Makers I have supported other students in a role as an assistant coach.
+This involved performing code reviews for current students and

+  As a Mathematics teacher I encouraged students to develop a growth mindset and helped prepare them for self led learning upon leaving college.

-#### Quick Learner
+#### Quick Learner & Creative Problem Solver

   I am an inquisitive, life-long learner and am at my happiest when learning something new.

-#### Creative Problem Solver
+  My teaching career and Mathematics background has helped me develop a strong problem solving process which I have been able to successfully apply in my work as a software developer.

 ## Projects